walter-1/offline-SDPcheck/README.md

 PowerShell based script set for analysis of SDP reports (former RFLcheck)

 ## Purpose
-rapidly determine missing MS hotfixes or monthly cumulative updates on server or client machines
+rapidly determine missing MS hotfixes or monthly cumulative updates on server or client machines, and more checks...

 ## Check_RFL/SDP setup and installation instructions